 Other Related Trainings

 IS-393.B: Introduction to Hazard Mitigation – This foundational independent study course provides an introduction for those who are new to emergency management and/or hazard mitigation.

-IS-212.B: Introduction to Unified Hazard Mitigation Assistance (HMA) – The purpose of this course is to educate students in the process of developing quality mitigation planning and project grant application elements for the HMA grant programs.
+IS-212.B: Introduction to Unified Hazard Mitigation Assistance (HMA) – This course educates students about quality mitigation planning and project grant application elements for Hazard Mitigation Assistance grant programs.

-E0197: Integrating Access and Functional Needs into Emergency Planning – This in-person, two-day course provides emergency planners with the information necessary to utilize disability and access and functional needs-inclusive practices, as well as the additional updated skills and knowledge they will need to prepare for, respond to, and recover from emergencies.
+- E0197: Integrating Access and Functional Needs into Emergency Planning – This in-person, two-day course provides emergency planners with the information necessary to utilize disability and access and functional needs-inclusive practices, as well as the additional updated skills and knowledge to prepare for, respond to and recover from emergencies.